 - Early Blight was seen on field tomatoes in the Piedmont region of North Carolina.

 - Spider mites have been reported on tomatoes in Western North Carolina.

 Upcoming Events: None to report at this time.

 - Inga Meadows (Extension Associate, Vegetable and Herbaceous Ornamental Pathology):

-- Explained to the group that we plan to publish summaries of the Veggie Calls with important pest information in the NCSU Extension Pest News and will keep track of the names of the attendees to give them credit in the published summaries.
-These published summaries will be accessible to vegetable producers, ASAs, county extension agents, extension specialists, and researchers with an interest in North Carolina’s vegetable production industry.
+- Explained to the group that we plan to publish summaries of the Veggie Calls with important pest information in the NC State Extension Pest News and will keep track of the names of the attendees to give them credit in the published summaries.
+These published summaries will be accessible to vegetable producers, ASAs, county Extension Agents, Extension specialists, and researchers with an interest in North Carolina’s vegetable production industry.

-- REMINDER TO AGENTS: Sign up for NCSU’s Pest News and Pest Alerts so you will know when late blight and downy mildew appear in your county(ies) and to stay updated on other production issues.
+- REMINDER TO AGENTS: Sign up for NC State Extension’s Pest News and Pest Alerts so you will know when late blight and downy mildew appear in your county(ies) and to stay updated on other production issues.

 - Amanda Scherer (Postdoctoral Research Scholar, Plant Pathology): Amanda is a new postdoctoral research scholar with Inga Meadows at the Mountain Research Station in Waynesville, NC.
 Part of her research is to look at the pesticide sensitivities of the bacterial spot and early blight of tomato pathogens.

 - For bacterial spot, they are focusing on tomato transplant producers and are asking for help from Extension Agent in collecting greenhouse tomato samples with bacterial spot symptoms.